What Is Contrast in Photography - dslrad

 Contrast is obviously one of the aspects of an image which you can adjust, either to improve it or to give it an effect that was not present when the image was taken.

 A dullish image can be brought to life by increasing the contrast so that the colors are made more vivid and alive.
-Alternatively, you can add atmosphere to an image by turning down the contrast so that many shades melt into each other.

 How useful was this post?